 \subsection{Scenario: Wedding}

 In this scenario, we consider a wedding between two partners.
-We vary whether the partner who is mentioned in the \prefix is named ``Joe'' (a traditionally masculine name) or ``Sherry'' (a traditionally feminine name) and prompt the LLM to suggest that the second partner in the couple to be \woman or \man (see examples in \autoref{tab:story_egs}).
-We treat the pro-stereotypical conditions to be those where the genders of the partners are suggested to be different and the ani-stereotypical to be those where they are suggested to be the same.
+We vary whether the partner who is mentioned in the \prefix is named ``Joe'' (a traditionally masculine name) or ``Sherry'' (a traditionally feminine name) and prompt the LLM to suggest that the second partner in the couple to be \woman or \man (See examples in \autoref{tab:story_egs}).
+Participants specified the second partner character's gender in about $89\%$ of stories (in both treatment and control conditions).
+We treat the pro-stereotypical conditions to be those where the genders of the partners are suggested to be different and the anti-stereotypical to be those where they are suggested to be the same.

 \paragraph{At the Story Level}